-An individual with military retirement income included in their South Carolina taxable income may take a deduction up to the amount of military retirement income.
-Taxpayers filing a joint return must calculate the deduction separately for each spouse based on each individual's age, retirement income, and earned income.
-Reduce the retirement deduction (line 35a through line 35c) and the age 65 and older deduction (line 36a and line 36b) by the amount of the military retirement deduction taken.
+Beginning with tax year 2022, individuals may deduct all military retirement income included in their South Carolina taxable income.
+Reduce the retirement deduction (line 35a and line 35b) and the age 65 and older deduction (line 36a and line 36b) by the amount of the military retirement deduction taken.

-Retirement income is taxable income received by the taxpayer or the taxpayer's surviving spouse from a qualified military retirement plan.
+Military retirement income is taxable income received by the taxpayer or the taxpayer's surviving spouse from a qualified military retirement plan.
 Income that is subject to a penalty for premature distribution does not qualify as retirement income.
 For a surviving spouse, retirement income includes a retirement benefit plan and dependent indemnity compensation received due to the deceased spouse's military services.

-Retirement benefits received for service in the National Guard or Reserves, due to inactive time, are subtracted on line 41 and are not included in taxable income.
+Retirement benefits received for service in the National Guard or Reserves due to inactive time are subtracted on line 41 and are not included in taxable income.
 Do not include these amounts in the deduction on line 35.